As it reported better than expected earnings this week, American Airlines told investors it would likely raise fares to offset higher fuel costs.

 Advantages for retirees

 If the trend is gradually rising airfares in 2018, consumers will have to work harder to find bargain fares.
-CheapOAir.com, a budget airfare marketplace, says retirees may be best equipped to handle the new air travel economy because they usually have more flexibility in their plans.
+CheapOAir.com (an Accredited Partner), a budget airfare marketplace, says retirees may be best equipped to handle the new air travel economy because they usually have more flexibility in their plans.

 Avoiding a destination's busiest season is the best way to find a bargain.
 By doing some research in advance, you can potentially save a lot of money by knowing when the airlines, hotels, and rental car companies are most in need of business.